belle2/basf2/online_book/basf2/various_additions.rst

 .. admonition:: Excercise
    :class: excercise stacked

-   How would you replace line 47 to use the Belle method for Bremsstrahlung recovery, insted of the Belle II one?
+   How would you use the Belle method for Bremsstrahlung recovery, insted of the Belle II one?

 .. admonition:: Hint
    :class: toggle xhint stacked